bencodezen/go-blog/source/_posts/first-official-shidougo-game.md

 It's been so long since I played against an opponent so vastly stronger than me that I forgot what it was like to play just to simply survive.
 That's right: just survive.
 Instead, I tried to take big points and was under the false assurance that my groups were alive and that I was giving frozensoul a good game.

 That being said.
 There are too many mistakes to be mentioned and the prized moments are practically nonexistent.
-If you would like to see what 9k mistakes look like and how they get properly demolished, please <del>take the time to visit the link above</del> see the kifu below!
+If you would like to see what 9k mistakes look like and how they get properly demolished, please see the kifu below!

 <!--more-->